hdgarrood/private-cloud/getting-started/getting-started.md

   * But I do get the ability to deploy on virtualbox
 * It seems /etc/nixos/configuration.nix doesn't get updated. hmmm.
 Maybe I should contribute a linode backend to nixops.
+* Deleted (unused) deploy user; you have to do it manually after removing from configuration.
+* Added EncFS startup script.